Next Article

 1. In a pressure cooker, heat oil, splutter mustard seeds, and sauté chopped onion with green chilies until golden.
 Add ginger-garlic paste, diced tomato, and spices (turmeric, chili powder, goda masala) and cook until fragrant.

-2. Add the sprouts and pressure cook the mixture.
+2. Add the sprouts, 1 cup of water, and pressure cook the mixture until two or three whistles.

 3. Bring to a boil and then lower the heat and simmer for 15 minutes.